fossasia/support.eventyay.com/event-setup/How-to-add-a-sponsors-listing-to-my-event.md

 ### 6. Filling information

-Put in the information for name, level, type (Diamond, Platinum, Gold, Silver...), the sponsor website's.
+Put in the information for name, level, type (Diamond, Platinum, Gold, Silver...) and the sponsor website's.

 You can always add a short abstract or description about your sponsor.
 You can choose your sponsor's logo (remember to ensure the size is no bigger than 1MB for best resolution).